-Tröeg's Nugget Nectar
+Nugget Nectar Imperial Amber Ale

 Troegs Nugget Nectar: Where have you been all my life?
 I must admit that this is the first bottle of Nugget Nectar I've ever sampled, thanks to the generosity of one Jeff Evans.
 Troegs beers are not sold in Georgia, and though I have enjoyed them on and off since the 90s, they've always been somewhat elusive where I have lived.

-Be that as it may, I’m savoring and enjoying every drop of Nugget Nectar.
-It’s an amazing beer, malty and hoppy, and much like a classic American IPA.
-Troegs calls it an “imperial amber”, though that’s a lot like an IPA.
+Be that as it may, I'm savoring and enjoying every drop of Nugget Nectar.
+It's an amazing beer, malty and hoppy, and much like a classic American IPA.
+Troegs calls it an "imperial amber', though that's a lot like an IPA.
 The malts are different certainly, more akin to a German lager than an English IPA.
 Whatever you call this one, it works, and it is delicious.

 Ingredients from the website: